ryan258/ai_story_marketing/masterplan.md

    - Implement interfaces for GPT-4 and Claude models
    - Create a unified interface for all AI models

-2. User Interface Improvements 🎨
-   - Implement progress tracking in the UI
-   - Enhance the design with more interactive elements

-3. PDF Generation 📄
+2. PDF Generation 📄
    - Implement PDF generation for the final output

-4. User Accounts 👤
+3. User Accounts 👤
    - Implement user registration and login
    - Allow users to save and revisit their projects

-5. API Development 🔌
+4. API Development 🔌
    - Create a RESTful API for third-party integrations

 ## 5. Technical Improvements 🛠️